Category:235 Preliminary Plans

-All projects that contain paving will be developed to permit alternate pavement bids.
-If there is a need to specify one pavement type over another on any project, the core team will justify their recommendation in a letter to the Asst.
-Chief Engineer.
-The project manager is responsible for documenting the reasons for the decision on the SIMS Form.
+Occasionally, design circumstances may dictate a need to specify one pavement type over another on a project with new pavement.
+The district core team will justify their recommendation for a single pavement type as a design exception to the Design Liaison Engineer and the Pavement Team.
+The Project Manager is responsible for documenting the reasons on the SIMS Form.

 235.3.14 Handling Traffic

 Consideration is given to the manner of handling traffic during construction, particularly at the ends of the project or where the location crosses more important existing roads.
 The locations of necessary bypasses and proposed profiles are indicated on the preliminary plan.

 The Normal Water Surface Elevation at major stream crossings is indicated on the preliminary plan since this elevation will usually control the grade in the area of the stream crossing.